kwasi-wiredu-1931

 A broad spectrum of academic disciplines took up the conceptual challenges of decolonization in a variety of ways.
 In particolare, the disciplines of anthropology, history, political science, literature and philosophy all grappled with the practical and academic challenges inherent to decolonization.

 It is usually profitable to examine the contributions and limitations of African philosophers comparatively (along with other African thinkers who are not professional philosophers) in relation to the history of the debate on decolonization.
 In addition to the scholars noted above, the discourse of decolonialization has benefitted from many valuable contributions made by intellectuals such as Frantz Fanon, Leopold Sedar Senghor, Cheikh Anta Diop, and Ngugi wa Thiongo.
 In this light, it would appear that African philosophy has been, at certain moments, limited in defining the horizons of the debate when compared with the achievements of academic specialties such as literature, postcolonial theory and cultural studies.
-Così, decolonization, as Ngugi wa Thiongo, the Kenyan cultural theorist and novelist, notes, must be conceived as a broad, transcontinental, and multidisciplinary venture.
+Così, decolonization, as Ngugi wa Thiongo, the Kenyan cultural theorist and novelist, note, must be conceived as a broad, transcontinental, and multidisciplinary venture.

 Within the Anglophone contingent of African philosophy, the analytic tradition of British philosophy continues to be dominant.
 This discursive hegemony had led an evident degree of parochialism.
 This in turn has led to the neglect of many other important intellectual traditions.
 Per esempio, within this Anglophonic sphere, there is not always a systematic interrogation of the limits, excesses and uses of colonialist anthropology in formulating the problematic of identity.
 A questo proposito, the problematic of identity does not only refer to the question of personal agency but more broadly, the challenges of discursive identity.
 This shortcoming is not as evident in Francophone traditions of African philosophy, which usually highlight the foundational discursive interactions between anthropology and modern African thought.
 Così, in this instance, there is an opening to other discursive formations necessary for the nurturing a vibrant philosophical practice.
 Anche, within Anglophone African philosophy, a stringent critique of imperialism and contemporary globalization does not always figure is not always significantly in the substance of the discourse, thereby further underlining the drawbacks of parochialism.
 In quanto tale, it is necessary for critiques of Wiredu’s corpus to move beyond its ostensible frame to include critiques and discussions of traditions of philosophical practice outside the Anglophone divide of modern African thought (Osha, 2005).
 Di conseguenza, such critiques ought not merely be a celebration of post-structuralist discourses to the detriment of African intellectual traditions.
 Invece, they should be, tra l'altro, an exploration of the discursive intimacies between the Anglophone and Francophone traditions of African philosophy.
 Inoltre, an interrogation of other borders of philosophy is required to observe the gains that might accrue to the Anglophone movement of contemporary African philosophy, Quale, in many ways, has reached a discursive dead-end due to its inability to surmount the intractable problematic of identity, and its endless preoccupation with the question of its origins.
 These are the sort of interrogations that readings of Wiredu’s work necessitate.
 Inoltre, a study of Wiredu’s corpus (Osha, 2005) identifies—if only obliquely—the necessity to re-assess the importance of other discourses such as colonialist anthropology and various philosophies of black subjectivity in the formation of the modern African subject.
 These are some of the central concerns which appear in Kwasi Wiredu and Beyond: The Text, Writing and Thought in Africa (2005).